 There are also scholarships available from schemes like the New Colombo Plan program (up to $7,000 for a semester), and the Tasmania Overseas Travel Scholarship ($3,000).

 Want to know more?
-Visit the GLOW (Global Learning Opportunities Worldwide) Lounge in the Student
+Visit Student Mobility (Facebook) in the Student

-Check out all the Overseas Study options through the College of Arts, Law and Education, or be inspired by students’ overseas study stories.
+Check out all the Overseas Study options through the College of Arts, Law and Education, and Student Mobility, or be inspired by students’ overseas study stories.